 Court Records are public, and are accessible by anyone.
 They include a court case file that contains a docket sheet and all of the documents filed in the court case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court where the case was filed.

 Each state maintains a record of someone’s criminal history.
 These state databases are linked together so you can track criminal histories from any other state.
 You are able to go to county courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and in the event that the crime was in a completely different state, you might have to pay for a more intensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a completely different state, you might have to pay for a more intensive search.

 A search of someone’s criminal history you can get a listing of all the arrests, charges, or convictions for these crimes: